parcio/haura/docs/src/betree/design.md

 }
 ```

-The `Dataset` interacts mainly with the actual Bε-tree, which
+The `Dataset` interacts mainly with the actual B-epsilon-tree, which
 receives through its root node messages from the `Dataset`.
 By default these
 implement _insert_, _remove_ and _upsert_, although this can be exchanged if
 required.
 Solely the `MessageAction` trait is required to be implemented on the